A sole proprietorship is one of the three primary entities for forming a business (the others being partnerships and corporations.)

-A sole proprietorship is distinguished by being owned and run by one natural person, there is also no legal separation between the owner and the business.
-The owner bears direct responsibility for all elements of the business and is fully accountable for all of the finances of the business, including debts, loans, losses, etc.
+A sole proprietorship is distinguished by being owned and run by one person; there is no legal separation between the owner and the business.
+The owner bears direct responsibility for all elements of the business and is fully accountable for all finances, including debts, loans, and losses.

 What You Need to Know

 It's important to note that a sole proprietorship is taxed as an extension of the owner, and as a business grows, it can be legally restructured to become a partnership or a corporation.
 Keep the following information in mind when considering a sole proprietorship for your business:

 - Despite the fact that an owner might carry a special business name, the owner receives all profits and has total liability for all losses and debts.
 Another important exception to the sole proprietorship rule is that the IRS allows the spouse of a sole proprietor to work in the business without being considered a partner.
 This stipulation makes it possible to retain an additional worker and still be considered a sole proprietorship status.

 - Registration of a sole proprietorship is simple.
 The process involves the selection of a business name, and filing a "doing business as" (DBA) with the local tax authorities.
 A sole proprietorship is not considered a "legal entity" since there is no distinction between the business and the owner.
 The business and the owner are considered to be one and the same.

 - As a sole proprietor, the owner can hire employees and independent contractors, and may ask the hired help to make decisions that affect the way the business is run.